View Rates

 Find Your Security Topic

-Federal Trade Commission data shows that consumers reported losing nearly $8.8 billion to fraud in 2022, an increase of more than 30 percent over the previous year.1
+Federal Trade Commission data shows that consumers reported losing nearly $10 billion to fraud in 2023.1

 View different types of fraud below to keep you and your family safe.